hpowell20/cs2063-master/Fall2023/labs/Lab1/README.md

 ###### Start the Project

 With the project created start it for the first time using the auto generated code.
 We will make a few changes later on; the intention here is to ensure you can run the code.
 Let's try this now using either a device and/or and emulator.
+The options are listed below.

 _Using a Device_